mykar1/mykar1/README.md

 echo "Hello World"

-My name is Michael Hickey and I'm an english major attending Saint Francis University in Loretto, PA.
+My name is mykar1.
 I've always enjoyed using computers and recently started practicing coding.
 I'm a beginner, learning the fundamentals of Java, Python, and Shell.

 Goals: CompTIA A+ certificate, Deskside Support/Helpdesk Job, System Admin Job